Estimated reading time: 9 minutes

 Perhaps this is because their parents used a ‘big 5’ bank where their children subsequently opened a bank account when they grew up.

-On a personal note, when I first moved to Canada from the UK in 2007, I went straight to the big ‘5’ banks because I didn’t know what a credit union was.
+On a personal note, when I first moved to Canada from the UK in 2007, I went straight to the Big five banks because I didn’t know what a credit union was.

-Recently, I spoke with a representative from the Canadian Credit Union Association who answered all of our questions.
+Recently, I spoke with a Canadian Credit Union Association representative, who answered all of our questions.

-To learn more about how they operate and serve their communities, keep reading below!
+Keep reading below to learn more about how they operate and serve their communities!

 Related: Is my money safe in the bank?